armbian/documentation/docs/WifiPerformance.md

   - Device type: AIC8800 (select the one you added previously)
   - Serial number: 04:f0:21:2c:75:14 (MAC address)
   - Location: where you are
-  - Site: name of your office
+  - Site: name of your office, defined in previous step
   - Custom Fields / class: AC (wifi classes: AX, AC, N)

     Select Create